Daulat Ram Saran: Death

-Daulat Ram Saran died on 2 July 2011 at Jaipur He was survived by two sons and four daughters.
-He was cremated with full government honour at his hometown in Churu district.
+Daulat Ram Saran died on 2 July 2011 at Jaipur.
+He was survived by two sons and four daughters.
+He was cremated with full government honours at his hometown in Churu district.
 Politicians from across the spectrum of Indian parties paid tribute to him and Chief Minister Ashok Gehlot passed a resolution in State Cabinet condoling the death of Saran.